letsencrypt/cp-cps/CP.md

 ### 1.5.4 CPS approval procedures

-The ISRG Policy Management Authority approves any revisions to this CP document after formal review.
+The ISRG Policy Management Authority approves any revisions to the ISRG CPS after formal review.

 ## 1.6 Definitions and Acronyms